-In the event of an in-line-of-duty death, the employee's beneficiary will receive 100% payment for sick leave accrued at time of death.
+In the event of an in-line-of-duty death, the employee's beneficiary will receive 100% payment at the regular rate of pay for all sick leave hours accrued at time of death.

 10.14 Bridged Time.
 Employees on the Department payroll as of June 30, 1982, who have had a break in service, shall have their sick leave payoff computed as if their combined years of service were continuous and without break.
 For persons hired or rehired on July 1, 1982, or thereafter, the provisions of 10.11 Sick Buyback shall be applied and any break in service shall not be bridged for the purpose of determining total years of service.